bradreeder/CV/README.md

 <img src="https://github.com/Neats29/CV/blob/master/experience/fac.png" width="240">

+#### UX Researcher
+##### Jun 2017 - Present

+I worked independently for the digital agency [Outlandish](https://outlandish.com/) as a UX Researcher.
+My brief was to diagnose the growth potential, collect feedback on application ideas, and mapping the relationships and skills of a young network of digital co-operatives called the [Cooperative Technologists](https://www.coops.tech/).
+The role involved:

+- Showing initiative in defining and conducting my own research plan utilising secondary research, shadowing & observation, interviewing, surveying, and user-testing methods.
+- Demonstrating strong diplomacy, synthesis, and empathy skills in identifying and fairly representing key needs and problem areas in the network from data across 25 different organisations.
+- Reporting my findings with recommended solutions and presenting it at the planning meeting for the network's Annual General Meeting.
+My recommendations were well received and I have since been invited to have a speaking slot at their AGM in November.

 #### Course Facilitator
-##### Nov 2016 - Present
+##### Nov 2016 - Jun 2017

-I oversee the full-stack javascript curriculum at Founders & Coders.
-My responsibilities involve:
+I took on a leadership role overseeing the curriculum for the Founders & Coders web development bootcamp in London.
+My responsibilities included:

-- Helping design the curriculum
-- Analysing our model & implementing reforms
+- Analysing our model & implementing key reforms.
+- Iteratively improving the curriculum negotiating the feedback of students, mentors, and alumni.
-- Organising & leading curriculum planning
+- Facilitating curriculum planning & weekly agile ceremonies, including retrospectives and project demos.
-- Maintaining & creating teaching resources
-- Managing our mentors & ensuring student feedback is followed through.
+- Facilitating our mentors & providing pastoral care to our students.
+- Maintaining & creating teaching resources.
+An example of a UX-focused week - taking students through design thinking, user research, prototyping, and user-testing - I co-created with our resident designer can be found [here](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/weeks-10-12/design-sprint).

+I'm proud to have had a lasting impact on the programme by co-authoring the organisation's open-source [master resource](https://github.com/foundersandcoders/master-reference), and through collaboratively designing the structure of the curriculum, its materials, activities and processes from a user-centred perspective.

 #### Full Stack Javascript Developer
-##### Aug 2016 - Present
+##### Aug 2016 - Jun 2017

-I have worked on MVPs and web applications and helped run design and user-testing workshops for the clients detailed above.
+I have worked on MVPs and web applications in the Tech for Good sector using the technologies outlined above.
+Clients I have worked for include: [CAST](http://www.wearecast.org.uk/), [SaferTogether](http://safertogether.org.uk/), [Worthwhile](http://www.worthwhile.org.uk/), [Downing LLP](https://www.downingcrowd.co.uk/) & the [Anna Freud Centre](http://www.annafreud.org/).

+- I helped facilitate multiple design sprint & ideation workshops for CAST's 2016 [Digital Fellowship programme](http://www.wearecast.org.uk/files/CASTDigitalFellowship-2017informationpack.pdf), as well as for the NHS, and the Anna Freud Centre, using resources from Google Ventures and Stanford d.school's Design Thinking methodology.
+- I have remained involved with the Anna Freud Centre helping to facilitate and improve their hackathons, and have acted as scrum-master for two of its MVPs.
+Responsibilities included managing communications with the product owners, guiding them through user-testing, and ensuring agile practices were followed.

 #### 10-Week Intensive Web Development Course
 ##### May 2016 - Aug 2016

-- In addition to the skills outlined, I learned agile methodologies & project management, progressive web apps, pair programming, and test driven development.
+- In addition to the skills outlined, I learned agile methodologies, user-centred design, pair programming, and test-driven development with a heavy emphasis on teamwork & collaborative skills.
 - I aided in running the course at Founders & Coders by managing and creating learning materials, teaching the curriculum, and mentoring.
 - I helped run Founders & Coders meetups for beginners to programming.